MadByteDE/SPT-Linux-Guide/docs/issues.md

 - `Configure` → `Runner options` → `Output debugging info` → `Enabled`

-That should enabled wine logs in the console / output added to the `lutris.log` file.
+That should enable wine logs in the console / output added to the `lutris.log` file.

 [Back](#table-of-content)